 Palm print scanners are a form of contact biometric device that take an image of your palm and then use that image to verify your identification.
 These scanners capture an image of your palm using a optical image sensor.
 It works similarly to a fingerprint scanner, except it reads your palm instead.

-Palm print scanners are able to identify an individual by reading their distinctive palm vein patterns and comparing them to a database of already established patterns.
+Palm print scanners can identify a person by reading their unique palm vein patterns biometric data and comparing it to a database of already-established patterns.
 These scanners have been around since the early 2000s, and they are frequently utilized in locations that require a high level of security, such as government buildings and military bases.

 Hand geometry scanners are used to identify people by measuring the size and shape of their hands.

-Hand geometry devices are utilized in a variety of applications, including but not limited to the following: identification verification, time and attendance tracking, and physical access control.
+Hand geometry devices are utilized in a variety of biometric authentication systems and applications, including but not limited to the following: identification verification, time and attendance tracking, and physical access control.

 Contactless biometric devices can capture your biometric data without having to touch you.

-Contactless or touchless biometric devices can be divided into three types that are commonly found on the market:
+Contactless or touchless biometric devices can be divided into three types that are widely available on the market: